lcbc-epfl/data_management/doc/good_practices.rst

 * **Use Open-Source as much as possible.**

     For software and for data.
-A list of recommended file format can be found at https://researchdata.epfl.ch under "TOOLS --> EPFL Recommended File Formats".
+A list of recommended file format can be found at https://researchdata.epfl.ch under "TOOLS -> EPFL Recommended File Formats".

 * **Organize and describe your data.**

-    * Follow the recommended folder structure and naming conventions (to be added).
+    * Follow the recommended folder structure and use the README file templates to describe your data (see, :ref:`readme_templates`).
-    * Describe your data extensively (e.g. using README files).
+    * If you want to stick to your own way, it's ok, just make sure everything is clear and properly documented.
+    * You are also very welcome to suggest modifications to our guidelines and template generator.

 * **Publish your data.**